 Bladder, ureter, and bowel complications can occur as a result of the closeness of these structures to the uterus and cervix.
 A catheter is placed in the bladder before the procedure to help protect it and is removed soon after surgery.
 But that adds discomfort and risk of urinary tract infection.

 Even if the ovaries are not removed, their blood supply becomes reduced because part of their blood supply comes from the uterus and fallopian tube blood vessels.
 This reduced blood supply can result in an earlier than expected menopause.
 If both ovaries are removed, immediate surgical menopause is the result.
 This may require hormone supplementation, especially in the early years following a hysterectomy.

 Sexual dysfunction as a result of low hormones or due to that fact that the nerves to the upper vagina and cervix were removed is another potential undesirable consequence.

-Before deciding to undergo hysterectomy or myomectomy, speak to our fibroid expert Dr. Suzanne Slonim to see if you are a candidate for Uterine Fibroid Embolization.
-For more information about fibroid tumor treatment in Dallas or UFE, or to schedule a consultation with Dr. Suzanne Slonim, call 214-838-6440 or complete the form below.
+Before deciding to undergo hysterectomy or myomectomy, speak to our fibroid experts Dr. Suzanne Slonim or Dr. Uma Reddy to see if you are a candidate for Uterine Fibroid Embolization.
+For more information about fibroid tumor treatment in Dallas or UFE, or to schedule a consultation, call 214-838-6440 or complete the form below.